 Depending on which guided experience you have on your safari will determine the amount you will want to tip.
 With guidelines in place, guides command more, sometimes double, than trackers.
 However, the value you put on your experience is up to you.

-While your safari package will include all meals and, at some lodges and camps, local beverages, many parks and reserves contain accommodations that offer more than a standard safari package.
-Early morning tea and afternoon snacks are part of your day on safari.
+While your safari package will include all meals and, at some lodges and camps, local beverages, many parks and reserves contain accommodations that offer more than a standard safari package, which can affect the cost of an African safari.
+Morning tea and afternoon snacks are part of your day on safari.
 However, those extra beverages or favorite cocktails may come at a cost.

 Some properties include afternoon game-drive beverages, while others may add those to your bill.
 Many include extras such as walking safaris or wildlife talks, but where night drives are possible, a charge may be incurred.
 You may be swept up at the thought of taking a hot-air balloon ride in lieu of an early-morning game drive, a truly spectacular experience at an additional cost.
 Whether taking a safari with children or looking for an adventurous romantic getaway, the style of African safari you want could change the overall cost.
-Our 7 Tips to Plan A Perfect Family African Safari and 10 Most Romantic Places in Africa for Honeymoon offer different ways you can explore and experience the right trip for you and your budget.
+Our tips to plan a family African safari and most romantic places in Africa for honeymoon offer different ways you can explore and experience the right trip for you and your budget.

 There are many destinations worldwide that may bring out your inner travel planner.
 However, when considering an African safari adventure, the guidance of an expert is highly recommended.
 Creating your unique safari experience takes planning and knowledge, especially when finding the right fit for your budget and needs.

-Consider all aspects involved in planning an African safari by checking out our African Safari Tours & Vacations for inspiration.
+Consider all aspects involved in planning an African safari by checking out our African safaris for inspiration.
 Then, speak to one of our safari experts to start creating your adventure.
 They can help translate your goals with their understanding of Africa’s safari regions, lodges, camps, and activities.
-You can also find ideas on when to go, the wildlife you can see, and more with our African Safari Travel Guide.
+You can also find ideas on when to go, the wildlife you can see, and more with our African safari travel guide.